 What is an exit clause?

 Exit clauses define the conditions and procedures for a shareholder to sell their shares and leave the company.
-They often include put (right to sell) and call (right to buy) clauses.
+They often include put (sell) and call (purchase) clauses.

 Importance of the exit clause

-They provide flexibility to shareholders who wish to exit the company while ensuring an orderly and fair transition.
-They also help avoid conflicts by clarifying the terms of sale of shares.
+They provide flexibility for shareholders who wish to exit the company while ensuring an orderly and fair transition.
+They also help avoid conflicts by clarifying the terms of share sales.

-This clause prohibits shareholders from starting or working for competing companies for a certain period after leaving the company.
-It may include geographic and temporal restrictions.
+This clause prohibits shareholders from creating or working for competing companies for a certain period after their departure from the company.
+It may include geographic and time restrictions.

-It protects the company against unfair competition and the leakage of knowledge and customers to competitors.
-This ensures stability and business continuity after a shareholder leaves.
+It protects the company against unfair competition and the loss of knowledge and customers to competitors.
+This ensures stability and business continuity after the departure of a shareholder.

 What is a confidentiality clause?